Interesting facts about rodents

 - Life Cycle: Typically about one year

-- Further Information: They’re excellent climbers.
+- Further Information: These rats are excellent climbers.
 They eat just about anything and will often come back to the place where they last ate.

 The Norway rat:

-- Length: They can reach lengths of up to 40cm.
+- Length: These rodents can reach lengths of up to 40cm.

 - Color: Brown or gray.